rjonwalcloud/demo/README.md

 --->README.md
 Each folder will have their own README.md file to test the tool.

 #usage

 Go to respecitive folder of the tools you want to test.

 For example: To test terrform, goto folder poc_terraform and check README.md file and follow the steps mentioned there.

 #roadmap

 Current goal is to test tools individually in their respecitve folder.
 In future we will use major or all tools in a connected experience to end to end test our solution.

-For eg Currently we can test terraform individually but later we can integrate it with full CI/CD apporach to test if infra is there and if not terraofrm will create it beforehand.
+For eg. Currently we can test terraform individually but later we can integrate it with full CI/CD apporach to test if infra is there and if not terraofrm will create it beforehand.